aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-cells-gridweb/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-cells-CreateDataValidationinGridCellofGridWeb-CreateDataValidationinGridCellofGridWeb.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-cells-CreateDataValidationinGridCellofGridWeb-CreateDataValidationinGridCellofGridWeb.jsp" >}}
 ## **Creating Custom Command Buttons**
 Aspose.Cells.GridWeb contains special buttons like Submit, Save, and Undo.
 All these buttons perform specific tasks for Aspose.Cells.GridWeb.
 It is also possible to add custom buttons that performs custom tasks.
 This topic explains how to use this feature.